wellbeing, healing and disease prevention

 - Include digestive enzymes.
 Use a high-quality digestive enzyme supplement such Dishy Dogs Digestit Pet as it contains enzymes that they can help quickly digest and eliminate dead yeast cells.

-- Include fresh fruits and vegetables that give great antioxidant and carotenoid support such as:
+- Include fresh fruits and vegetables that give great antioxidant and carotenoid support to the liver.
+In fact, the following fruits and vegetable are greatly healing to the liver.

 - sprouts (clover, kale, broccoli or radish).
 Sprouts are very easy and fun to grow at home;